ikks/tldrtranslate/README.md

 If your language is not supported by Argos-translate, you can [open an issue in Argos-translate](https://github.com/argosopentech/argos-translate/discussions/91).

+## Adding common replacements for your language

+If you want to have consistent translations, there are some words that can be replaced befor the translation process, please look [here](docs/language_replacements.md).

 ## Acknowledgments

 * [Argos-translate](https://github.com/argosopentech/argos-translate) with tons of work.